Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Tauberian results for generators of Gibbs semigroups

-(c) The condition $\ker({\re A}) = {0}$ excludes the presence of an infinite-dimensional null space for the operator $A$, which is incompatible with the requirement for $A$ to be a generator of the Gibbs semigroup.
-Since ${\re A} > -\omega_0 \bbbone$, the rest of the proof follows the same line of reasoning as developed in Corollary \ref{thm-Karamata for semigroup}. \end{proof}
+(c) The condition $\dim(\Ker(A)) < \infty$ prevents the operator $A$ from having an infinite-dimensional null space, which would be incompatible with its role as the generator of a Gibbs semigroup.
+Furthermore, since $\Re A > -\omega_0 \bbbone$, the remainder of the proof proceeds analogously to Corollary \ref{thm-Karamata for semigroup}. \end{proof}

-It is known that the inequality in Proposition \ref{prop-Karamata-hol} (b) becomes an equality if, in addition, the operator $A$ is normal (\cite[Proposition 4.31]{Zagrebnov2}).
-Therefore, Proposition \ref{prop-Karamata-hol} provides an alternative to Corollary \ref{thm-Karamata for semigroup}, but only for the real part ${\re\, A}\,$.